 After you post cash bail with the Court Administrator, the jail will release the defendant.

-If someone deposits cash bail, the court returns it after the dismissal of charges, or sentencing.
+If someone deposits cash bail, the court returns it after the dismissal of charges, or sentencing, to the defendant.

 But the court may deduct any fines or restitution from cash bail on deposit with the court.
 The court then refunds the difference to the defendant (not the person who deposited it with the court).

 Bail bonds are a convenient solution for many.
 Bail bond agents often attend the Bail Hearing calendar in courts around Minnesota.
 Or you can contact one before the Bail Hearing to make arrangements.

 A bail bond agent can help by writing a bail bond and filing it with the court for a defendant.
-Once the bonding company posts the bail bond with the Court Administrator, the jail will release the defendant.
+After the bonding company posts the bail bond with the Court Administrator, the jail will release the defendant.

-If the defendant fails to make all court appearances, the bonding company must pay the court the full bail.
+If the defendant fails to make all court appearances, the bonding company must pay the court the full bail amount.
 Though unusual, when that happens the bail bond company can get their money back if they apprehend the fugitive.
-They employ bounty hunters for this.
+They employ bounty hunters (bail enforcement agents or fugitive recovery agents), for this.

-Bail bond companies require a credit application, contract and collateral from the responsible parties buying the bail bond.
+Bail bond companies require a credit application, contract and asset collateral from the responsible parties buying the bail bond.
 Bail bond companies view the defendant as a better risk if they know the defendant’s criminal lawyer.